-The foodservice distribution industry is changing discusses current and overall events shaping the industry and defines how foodservice distributors can adapt, optimize, and capitalize.
+The foodservice distribution industry is changing, requiring foodservice distributors to adapt, optimize, and capitalize.

 Foodservice distributors are diversifying operations to stave off economic frustrations due to excess supply and ultimately gaining by entering new markets; innovating in order to supply dark kitchens – a growing restaurant model that operates through to-go ordering only – which are now the norm, temporarily, for most operating restaurants around the country; and striving to answer calls for more supply chain transparency.